firestuios/firestuios/README.md

 Sign up on roblox if you don't have an account.
 Your account has to be 13+
-And Apply at our discord https://discord.gg/ZhY6shBvME Remember please follow our rules.
-If you get banned or fired from our games. it's not our fault.
-Its yours.
+And Apply at our discord https://discord.gg/ZhY6shBvME
  <!---
 Some post coming soon.